timebertt/masters-thesis-controller-sharding/content/20-fundamentals.md

 Furthermore, using filtered watches enhances the system's scalability by reducing the volume of data processed and stored by controllers.
 For instance, the kubelet employs a field selector for the `spec.nodeName` field in `Pods` to filter watch requests for `Pods` running on the kubelet's `Node`.

-In situations with a high rate of changes or latency of watch connections, controllers might read an outdated version of the object from the cache.
+In situations with a high rate of changes or latency of watch connections, controllers might read an outdated version of the object from their cache.
 When this happens, the controller might run into a conflict error when updating the object on the API server due the usage of optimistic concurrency control.
 In case of errors like conflicts, controllers rely on an exponential backoff mechanism to retry reconciliations until the cache is up-to-date with the current state and the reconciliation can be performed successfully.
 This ensures eventual consistency while reducing the average amount of API requests and network transfers needed for reconciliations.